bids-standard/bids-website/docs/blog/posts/2023-06-15-steering-group-minutes.md

 -   Getting started for:

-  -Users
+    -   Users

-  -tools developers,
+    -   tools developers,

-  -reviewers,
+    -   reviewers,

-  -funding agencies
+    -   funding agencies

-  -Institute directors
+    -   Institute directors

 -   Should this be in the form of a [Checklist](https://www.nmind.org/standards-checklist/)